kalleva/KallevaEmbeddedNotes/Note001_GettingStarted/README.md

 Next you can see that first we load ```_eastack``` ```0x20005000``` to the ```sp```.
 Then we put ```0xDEADBEEF``` to ```r7``` and ```0``` to ```r0``` and start incrementing ```r0``` in ```main_loop```.

+### 5. Running code

-5. Now it's time to load 001.elf to the MCU and make sure that program runs as expected.
+Now it's time to load 001.elf to the MCU and make sure that program runs as expected.
 Start STM32CubeProgrammer and connect to device via SWD.
 Go it's **Erasing&Programming** page and load 001.elf to the board.
 In newer version of STM32CubeProgrammer there is a page **MCU core** that lets you debug your code on MCU.
 So go **MCU core** page where we go through code step by step.